 An important step was to measure the opportunity cost of working in silos compared with the cost of incentives, including bonuses, to collaborate across organizational lines.

 For comparison, team members first documented instances of “business as usual”-absent cross-teaming and collaboration efforts.
 They recorded precisely what services they provided clients and how much revenue those services generated.

-Second, they demonstrated what happens to revenue when region adopts a collaborative, client-centric approach.
-This meant that, at times, one line of business might need to "give-up" a client for the greater good because that client would be better served by another part of the organization.
+Second, they demonstrated what happens to revenue when the region adopts a collaborative, client-centric approach.
+This meant that, at times, one line of business might need to “give-up” a client for the greater good because that client would be better served by another part of the organization.
 The team found this process extremely difficult to administer, especially when client-facing employees are incentivized to undertake individual rather than collaborative efforts.
 But they adopted this strategy anyway and did so for six months.

 Higher level recognition and results